HachCompany-SC4200/fusion_seacloud_platform/README.md

 ------------
 Branches are created under the SeaCloud specific layers repositories(meta-seacloud and meta-seacloud-bsp).

 Work is done on the branches.
-When the work is done, the modifications on the branches are merged into the master branch.
+When the work is done, the modifications on the branches are merged into the SCR1 branch.

 Then it is needed to  generate a manifest from what is currently checked out. to do so:
 ```bash